-1. We believe it is our social and moral responsibility to care for our environment and to pass on these skills of nurture and maintenance to our children.
+1. We believe it is our social and moral responsibility to care for our environment and to pass on these skills of nurture and maintenance to our pupils.

-3. We believe it is essential to educate our children about the current threat to Earth’s natural resources e.g de-forestation.
+3. We believe it is essential to educate our pupils about the current threat to Earth’s natural resources e.g. deforestation.

-4. We believe that it is essential for children to understand how the food they eat is produced in order that they can live a healthy, active life.
+4. We believe that it is essential for pupils to understand how the food they eat is produced in order that they can live a healthy, active life.

-5. We believe that children learn best through play and first-hand experience and that fresh air has a positive impact on both learning and wellbeing.
+5. We believe that pupils learn best through play and first-hand experience and that fresh air has a positive impact on both learning and wellbeing.

 Head Gardener and Groundsman

 Roger Howard was a parent at Meadlands more than twenty years ago and had a vision for the vastly underused outdoor space here.
-With an illustrious career in all things plants, culminating in many years at the Royal Botanic Gardens – Kew; Roger was the perfect person to design and create our wonderful outdoor learning environment.
-Modelled on indigenous British woodland and boasting some rare species of trees.
-Over the last two decades Roger has worked tirelessly for Meadlands on a voluntary basis; nurturing and planting trees, coppicing woodland and coming up with new and exciting ways to use the natural world to help educate the children.
-Roger’s passion has inspired countless children and staff over the years and he is a real asset to our school.
+With an illustrious career in all things plants (culminating in many years at the Royal Botanic Gardens, Kew), Roger was the perfect person to design and create our wonderful outdoor learning environment — modelled on indigenous British woodland and boasting some rare species of trees.
+Over the last two decades, Roger has worked tirelessly for Meadlands on a voluntary basis; nurturing and planting trees, coppicing woodland and coming up with new and exciting ways to use the natural world to help educate pupils.
+Roger’s passion has inspired countless pupils and staff over the years; he is a real asset to our school.

 Our Outdoor Curriculum and Forest School